abdalla92/Auto-back-up-files-using-Shell-Script/README.md

 # Automatically back up files using Linux Shell Script

+# Scenario

+Imagine that you are a lead Linux developer at the top-tech company ABC International Inc. ABC currently suffers from a huge bottleneck: each day, interns must painstakingly access encrypted password files on core servers and back up any files that were updated within the last 24 hours.
+This process introduces human error, lowers security, and takes an unreasonable amount of work.

-As a lead Linux developer at ABC International Inc., one of the company's most trusted programmers, I have been assigned the responsibility of creating a script named `backup.sh`.
-This script will run daily and automatically back up any encrypted password files that have been updated in the past 24 hours.
+As one of ABC Inc.'s most trusted Linux developers, you have been tasked with creating a script called backup.sh which runs every day and automatically backs up any encrypted password files that have been updated in the past 24 hours.

+# Learning Objectives
+By completing this final project, you will:

+Demonstrate your advanced shell scripting skills in a real-world scenario Apply the knowledge you've gained to reviewing and grading technical work submtted by your peers